 An originator MLD shall not update the reception status of an MPDU in its transmit buffer corresponding to a block ack agreement that has already been acknowledged as successful.

 A recipient MLD shall maintain a single common receive reordering buffer for each <peer MLD, TID> tuple under a block ack agreement, independent of the number of links that are setup.
 The receive reordering buffer shall be responsible for reordering MSDUs or A-MSDUs so that MSDUs or A-MSDUs are eventually passed up to the next MAC process in the order of received sequence number.
 It shall also be responsible for identifying and discarding duplicate frames (i.e., frames that have the same sequence number as a currently buffered frame) that are part of this block ack agreement.
 It shall maintain its own state independent of the scoreboard context control to perform this reordering as specified in 10.25.6.6 (Receive reordering buffer control operation).
 Each received MPDU shall be analyzed by the scoreboard context control as well as by the receive reordering buffer control.
-[11074]A recipient MLD may have independent scoreboard context control in each setup link during partial state operation for each <peer MLD, TID> tuple under a block ack agreement.
+[11074]For each <peer MLD, TID> tuple under a block ack agreement, a recipient MLD shall have one of the following mode of operation: maintain an independent scoreboard context control and partial state operation on each setup link, maintain a common (single) scoreboard context control at the MLD level with partial state operation on each setup link, or maintain a common (single) scoreboard context control at the MLD level with full state operation on each setup link.

 NOTE 3—A peer MLD is identified based on its MLD MAC address.

+[11075]For a recipient MLD that has independent scoreboard context control in each setup link, if an affiliated STA is not capable of staying in sync with the state at the receive reordering buffer (maintained at the MLD level) or the state of the scoreboard context control at another STA affiliated with the same MLD such that the STA’s WinStartR is within 211 of the WinStartR at the other affiliated STA, then the STA shall discard its temporary record in the following defined time periods:

+After sending a BlockAck frame for MPDU(s) belonging to a certain TID, where the BlockAck frame and the MPDU(s) acknowledged by it are in one TXOP, and before processing the scoreboard context for the next MPDU that belongs to the same TID, and is received from a STA affiliated with originator MLD that is operating on the same link as the STA.

+After the end of the current TXOP, where the BlockAck frame is not transmitted for MPDU(s) belonging to a certain TID within the current TXOP, and before processing the scoreboard context for MPDU that belongs to the same TID that is received, in a new TXOP, from a STA affiliated with originator MLD that is operating on the same link as the STA.

-[11075]If two MLDs have successfully negotiated a protected block ack agreement, they shall follow the procedure described in 10.25.7 (Protected block ack agreement).
+If two MLDs have successfully negotiated a protected block ack agreement, they shall follow the procedure described in 10.25.7 (Protected block ack agreement).
 In a protected block ack agreement between two MLDs, the originator MLD shall transmit a robust ADDBA Request frame, via its affiliated STA that is operating on an enabled link to which the TID belonging to the block ack agreement is mapped, to advance the WinStartR and WinStartB at the recipient MLD.

 Fragmentation in multi-link operation